RNFS/scraper_non_proftis/README.md

 -  Image

 ## all of the data will be stored in a csv file
-##  here it is "data.csv" it includes some samples
+## the file "data.csv" it includes some samples